 You have the same rights shopping in the sales as you do at any other time of the year.
 Items sold in a sale should be of merchantable quality, fit for their intended purpose and as described to you.
 If an item is faulty, your rights do not change just because it was on sale.

 People change their mind about things they buy all the time.
 You might buy a shirt or dress in a shop and then decide when you get home that you don’t like it, or it doesn’t fit properly.

-When you pay a deposit you are paying in part for a product (or service).
+When you pay a deposit you are paying a percentage of the price of a product or service.
 Paying a deposit shows that you intend to buy the item and it means you are entering into a contract with the business.

 If you bought something while you were abroad and you have a problem with it now, there are several things you can do.
-Remember, if you buy something from a website that is based outside of Ireland, this is not the same as buying items in person abroad.
-We have information on shopping online to help you too.
+Most countries have their own system of consumer protection, but if you bought something in another EU country you have consumer rights under EU law.

 Gadget insurance protects you from unexpected events such as loss, theft, and accidents which may lead to you having to pay for a repair or replacement of your device.
 It is completely optional so you should take the time to consider what is most suitable to your needs.